Inauguration fashion: Purple, pearls, American designers

 Harris’ choice to wear pieces by Black designers “felt particularly significant in light of her triply historic title as the first female, Black and Asian American vice president of our country,” Hyland added.

+Lady Gaga sang the national anthem in a lavish custom Schiaparelli gown designed by Daniel Roseberry with a full red skirt and a black, long-sleeved top adorned with a humongous gold dove holding an olive branch.
+Garth Brooks went another way: country.
+He performed “Amazing Grace” in a black cowboy hat and blue denim jeans paired with a black suit jacket and shirt.

 Another inauguration fashion star on Twitter was Nikolas Ajagu, the husband of Harris’ sister, Meena Harris.
-Sharp-eyed sneakerheads noted his Air Dior Jordan 1 shoes.
+Sharp-eyed sneakerheads noted his ultra-rare and pricey Air Dior Jordan 1 shoes.
+The Dior 1s, a collaboration between Dior and Jordan, debuted last year and retail for $2,000.
+They’re reportedly going for up to $7,000 on some sneaker resell sites.

-Harris’ stepdaughter, Emma Emhoff, also schooled some of the older folks in her embellished Shetland Miu Miu coat in a pied de poule pattern and large brown button at the neck.
+Harris’ stepdaughter, Ella Emhoff, schooled some of the older folks in her embellished Shetland Miu Miu coat in a pied de poule pattern and large brown button at the neck.
 The pointed white collar took the wind a time or two.